Libraries NI would like to place cookies on your computer to help make this website

 23 Linenhall Street

-Under the terms of the Data Protection Act, there is a right of complaint to the Information Commissioner if you are dissatisfied with the decision made in relation to any requests.
+Under the terms of Data Protection Legislation, there is a right of complaint to the Information Commissioner if you are dissatisfied with the decision made in relation to any requests.
 The address for the Information Commissioner is:

 Information Commissioner’s Office